 Played as the Golf Digest Commemorative Pro-Am (unofficial US Snr Tr event).
 First-time US Snr Tr winner Ford (USA) beat 69-year-old defending champion Sam Snead (USA) with a birdie at the first playoff hole (par-4 16th).
 [Newport CC, Newport, Rhode Island].

-Played as the Canadian Open.
-Second-placed Al Geiberger (USA) finished 1 shot behind Ford (USA).
+Played as the Canadian Open (July 3-6).
+Second-placed Al Geiberger (USA) finished 1 shot behind Doug Ford (USA), who recorded his second win in this event and the last of his 19 PGA Tour wins.
 [Scarboro G&CC, Toronto, Ont.].

 Played as the Bing Crosby National Pro-Am (Jan 18-22).
 Ford (USA) beat Joe Campbell (USA) at the first playoff hole.
 Monday finish after earlier bad weather.
 [Pebble Beach Links, Monterey Peninsula, CA. Earlier rounds also at: Cypress Point Club and Monterey Peninsula CC].

-Played as the Canadian Open (50th).
-Second-placed Dow Finsterwald (USA), Art Wall (USA) and Bo Wininger (USA) finished 2 shots behind Ford (USA).
+Played as the Canadian Open (50th) (June 17-20).
+Second-placed Dow Finsterwald (USA), Art Wall (USA) and Bo Wininger (USA) finished 2 shots behind Doug Ford (USA).
 [GC Islesmere, Sainte-Dorothée Laval, Québec].